 How to choose the right chilli variety to suit your needs

-To get the best experience in chilli growing it is important to grow varieties that best fit your needs, both in regard to where the plants will be grown and with your growing experience; and, of course, the chillies should fit what you like in the kitchen.
+To get the best experience in chilli growing it is important to grow varieties that best fit your needs, both in regard to where the plants will be grown and the level of your growing experience.
+And, of course, the chilli fruit you harvest from your plant(s) should match, in heat level and chilli type, what you like to use in the kitchen.
 The main issues to consider are:

 • Do you want a spice-type or vegetable-type chilli?